Characterizing resources for multiparameter estimation of SU(2) and SU(1,1) unitaries: Conclusion and outlook

-In conclusion, we have investigated the multiparameter estimation of \textit{SU}(2) and \textit{SU}(1,1) unitaries and the limit to its precision scaling.
-First for each of the two estimation tasks we identified a class of pure states containing ideal probes that would potentially allow for reaching Heisenberg precision scaling in all three parameters according to the quantum Fisher information matrix and the relative multiparameter Cram\'er-Rao bound.
-In the \textit{SU}(2) case, we consider subspaces (sectors) of states with fixed particle number, as the operator $N$ itself is left invariant by the parameter-encoding evolution.
+In conclusion, we have investigated the multiparameter estimation of $SU(2)$ and $SU(1,1)$ unitaries and the limit to their precision scaling.
+First, for each of the two estimation tasks we identified a class of pure states containing ideal probes that would potentially allow for reaching Heisenberg precision scaling simultaneously in all three parameters according to the quantum Fisher information matrix and the relative multiparameter quantum Cram\'er-Rao bound.
+In the $SU(2)$ case, we consider subspaces (sectors) of states with fixed particle number, as the operator $N$ itself is left invariant by the parameter-encoding evolution.
 Furthermore, the value of $\ex{N}=n$ can be seen as a resource connected with the total energy of the system.
 As an ideal class of probe states we identified eigenstates of $J^2_z$ with different fixed-$n$ eigenvalues.
-Such a class contains paradigmatic states, such as the NOON state, the twin-Fock state and also states close to those which have been called $2$-anti-coherent in recent literature~\cite{Bouchard:17,ChryssomalakosCoronado2017,GoldbergJames2018,Martin2020optimaldetectionof,Z_Goldberg_2021}.
+Such a class contains paradigmatic states, such as the NOON state, the twin-Fock state and also states close to those which have been called two-anti-coherent in recent literature~\cite{Bouchard:17,ChryssomalakosCoronado2017,GoldbergJames2018,Martin2020optimaldetectionof,Z_Goldberg_2021,Serrano_Ens_stiga_2025}.

-In the \textit{SU}(1,1) case instead, the particle number is not anymore fixed by the evolution, but the analogous invariant becomes the value of $J_z$.
+In the $SU(1,1)$ case instead, the particle number is not anymore fixed by the evolution, but the analogous invariant becomes the value of $J_z$.
 Still, the average particle number, even if not conserved by the encoding evolution, can be seen as the total energy resource of the system.
 Therefore, we consider subspaces of states with different values of $\ex{J_z}=m$ and identify a class of states in the $m=0$ sector that contains states that would allow Heisenberg scaling of precision in terms of $\ex{N} = \bar n$ in all three parameters according to their QFIM.
-Again such a class of states contains paradigmatic states as the twin-Fock state and is in some sense analogous to the \textit{SU}(2) case.
+Again, motivated by the fact that the sector with $m=0$ contains ideally useful states, we consider a class of eigenstates of $J_z^2$ which is analogous to the $SU(2)$ case.